Watch the DPHS 2016 Rugby Festival video

 In Grades 1 and 2, the hugely successful no-winners and no-losers “mini sport” programme ensures pupils are given a carefully controlled grounding in team sports, coached by an army of enthusiastic parents.
 This emphasis in the foundation phase on parental participation in the coaching process goes hand in hand with the school’s stand against parents, coaches and spectators who put unreasonable expectations on players or offer disparaging remarks against officials.

-“For many years, the mini sport coaching has been a simple way to have parents and spectators appreciate that every DPHS boy, allowing for his individual talent or limitations as a sportsman or athlete, is doing his utmost not to let the team down,” says Pike.
+“For many years, the mini sport coaching has been a simple way to have parents and spectators appreciate that every DPHS boy, allowing for his individual talent or limitations as a sportsman or athlete, is doing his utmost not to let the team down,” says Wilson.
 “It’s a win-win solution that not only ensures a good coach-to-player ratio, but also allows parents to grasp just how difficult it is for young boys to fully succeed at games like cricket, rugby, hockey and water polo.

 “We view sport as more than simply competition between two teams.
 It is a vehicle for education, life skills, good health, discipline and leadership - and the mini sport concept allows us to instil these values before they get involved in the more competitive inter-schools matches.”